tud-amt/tud-amt.github.io/content/post/2026-nwo-kic-defence-grant/index.md

 This approach could support robust, energy-efficient fusion bonding for decentralised production and repair of polymer composites used in aerospace, defence, safety, wind-energy, and automotive applications.

 Clemens Dransfeld is working with co-applicants Professor Arjan Houtepen of TU Delft, Dr. Reinoud Lavrijsen of Eindhoven University of Technology, and Professor Sofia Kantorovich of the University of Vienna.
 The consortium also includes Airbus, GKN, Toray, the German Aerospace Center (DLR), SCIL Nanoimprint, and SABIC.

-The project is one of the successful proposals in an NWO programme awarding more than EUR 15 million for high-performance materials research, supplemented by EUR 4 million in co-funding from participating companies and organisations.

 [Read the original TU Delft announcement](https://www.tudelft.nl/en/2026/lr/clemens-dransfeld-and-yinglu-tang-awarded-nwo-kic-defence-grant).